 Sometimes, attracting students to a college campus may come down to a very simple question: which college has the best campus dining services?
 Here are some serious contenders.
 Even the pickiest of eaters would likely find something tasty at these college cafeterias.

 - Bowdoin College (Brunswick, Maine): Two residence dining halls house the main college cafeterias, but these "restaurants" feature food that would be at home on a five-star menu: locally-sourced vegetable ragout atop fresh-made sourdough, spinach from the on-campus garden topped with candied pecans and Danish bleu cheese crumbles, albacore sashimi with fresh wasabi, and, of course, lobster.
-A student run-organization, the Organic Garden Club, partners with the campus dining services to provide much of the produce served on campus.
-Additionally, the main dining hall, Thorne, features a panoramic view of the pines that envelope the campus.
+A student run-organization, the Organic Garden Club, partners with the campus dining services to supply much of the produce served on campus.
+Additionally, the main dining hall, Thorne, features a panoramic view of the pines that envelop the campus.

 - Duke University (Durham NC): The school offers innumerable choices of foods at late night and early morning hours at many of the on-campus dining locations.
 Locally-grown produce, freshly prepared deli sandwiches, Kosher options, and prime cuts of beef are just a few possibilities available in the dining halls and restaurants on campus.
 Quiche, fresh-baked croissants, and smoothies are also offered, and the school features off-campus meal plans, so students not living in the dorms can take advantage of the dining halls' excellent quality and commitment to great customer service.